Chief Sahib: Music

 The music was arranged by Amjad Bobby.
-The film song lyrics were penned by Saleem Ahmad Saleem and Athar Zaman.
+The film song lyrics were penned by Saleem Ahmad Saleem and Azhar Zaman.
 The songs were sung by famous playback singers Shazia Manzoor, Fariha Pervez, Sajjad Ali and Waris Baig.
 Some of the songs became most popular among the public, especially the song " MAIN NE TUJHE KHOYA TAU AISA LAGA" written by Athar Zaman and separately sung by Waris Baig and Shazia Manzoor attracted much attention of the audience.
 Other significant tracks are: